-- If C is of type Any, any argument list is permitted and the result of the operation is of type Any. - If C's apparent type (section 3.8.1) is an object type with one or more apparent construct signatures, (section 3.10.1), the expression is processed in the same manner as a function call, but using the construct signatures as the initial set of candidate signatures for overload resolution.
-The result type of the function call becomes the result type of the operation. - If C'sC has no apparent type is an object type with no-construct signatures but one or more apparent call signatures, the expression is processed as a function call.
+- If C is of type Any, any argument list is permitted and the result of the operation is of type Any. - If C has one or more apparent construct signatures (section 3.10.1), the expression is processed in the same manner as a function call, but using the construct signatures as the initial set of candidate signatures for overload resolution.
+The result type of the function call becomes the result type of the operation. - If C has no apparent construct signatures but one or more apparent call signatures, the expression is processed as a function call.
 A compile-time error occurs if the result of the function call is not Void.
 The type of the result of the operation is Any.